mattdeboard/python-usdol/README.rst

 Parameters
 -----------

-Python-USDOL has some "alpha quality" support for many of the request parameters outlined in the DOL's `API Access Guide <http://developer.dol.gov/html-req.htm>`_.
-These include:
+Python-USDOL has support for all the request methods outlined in the DOL's `API Access Guide <http://developer.dol.gov/html-req.htm>`_:

   $metadata